 CARE has been focusing on giving soft skill training, referring to inclusive and gender responsive HR and management practices to support current and future needs of women’s career progression.
 Included in the soft skill training were also training on e-communication, digital skills, advanced problem-solving skills, planning and organizing skills.

-BBC Media Action has contributed with improved perceptions and reduced levels of bias among factory owners and executives.
+BBC Media Action contributed with improved perceptions and reduced levels of bias among factory owners and executives.
 They were focusing on increased self-confidence among female garments workers and more supportive attitudes within families and communities, together contributing to an increase in the proportion of women in supervisory and machine operator roles within the Bangladesh RMG sector.

 The ambition was to follow up and integrate these types of components into a larger holistic programme, covering multiple aspects of the lives of women garment workers.
 In October 2022, the initiative Oporajita – Collective impact on future of work was launched.